cogimon/Orocos_Cogimon_Ros_Interface/README.md

 ## Set-up:

-As the Orocos-Ros integration package is completely independent of Coman-enviroment, we need to make sure that both packages are installed correctly and they are fully functional.
+As the Orocos-Ros integration package is completely independent from the Coman-cogimon enviroment, we need to make sure that both packages are installed correctly and they are fully functional.
 Let's assume that the  Coman-enviroment package is installed here:
 ```
 /vol/cogimon/
 ```
-and the  the Orocos-Ros integration package is installed here:
+and the Orocos-Ros integration package is installed here:
 ```
 /home/sina/Dropbox/Sinas_stuff/catkin_ws/underlay
 ```